demir8462/multicycyleriscv/README.md

-# ELE432 - HW2: Multicycle RISC-V Controller
+# ELE432 - HW2 + Preliminary Work 3
+## Multicycle RISC-V Processor & Controller

+---

 ## 🎯 Objective

+This work includes both:

+- **HW2:** Design of a multicycle RISC-V controller
+- **Preliminary Work 3:** Integration of the controller with datapath and memory to build a complete multicycle RISC-V processor

-In this homework, a multicycle RISC-V controller was designed in SystemVerilog based on the FSM architecture described in the course material.
+The design follows the multicycle architecture described in the course material and textbook.

-The controller includes:
-- Main FSM (Finite State Machine)
-- ALU Decoder
-- Instruction Decoder

 ---

 ## 🧠 Design Overview

+### 🔹 Controller (HW2)

+The controller is implemented using an FSM-based architecture and consists of:

+- Main FSM (Finite State Machine)
+- ALU Decoder (`aludec`)
+- Instruction Decoder (`instrdec`)

 The controller generates control signals based on:
-- Current FSM state
+- FSM state
 - Instruction fields (`op`, `funct3`, `funct7b5`)
 - ALU zero flag

-Main outputs:
+#### Main Outputs:
 - `ImmSrc`
 - `ALUSrcA`, `ALUSrcB`
 - `ResultSrc`